thomasmitzka/scrambled-words/README.md

 create your own word files, make sure that there are only commas between words, no empty spaces or other characters.

 Scrambled Words requires Python 3.
+The test case uses the Pytest framework.